aeturrell/coding-for-economists/code-preliminaries.md

 [Google Colab](https://research.google.com/colaboratory/) is a great way to start learning and trying out the exercises in this book remotely without having to install anything on your computer.
 Most pages in this book that have code on are just a click away from launching a Colab notebook—just click the <i class="fas fa-rocket"></i> at the top of a page with code on and select 'Colab'.
 Google Colab is fantastic for trying things out, sharing tinkering with others, and generally having a first go at some coding, but it only supports notebooks.

-If you need the full power of Visual Studio Code, which supports scripts and notebooks, the easiest way is to use [Github Codespaces](https://github.com/features/codespaces).
+If you need the full power of Visual Studio Code, which supports scripts and notebooks, the easiest way is to use [Github Codespaces](https://github.com/features/codespaces) or [Gitpod](https://www.gitpod.io/).
 Codespaces provides cheap access to a ready-made Visual Studio Code development environment in your browser window.
-Many IT departments will use Github themselves, so you may find your organisation already has a subscription you can use.
+Gitpod is similar, but also has a free tier.
+Many IT departments will use Github themselves, so you may find your organisation already has a subscription to GitHub (and therefore Codespaces) can use.
 Another advantage of using a Github subscription is that you can use Github for version control too (if 'version control' is new to you, don't worry—it's just a way of efficiently working with files that have code in).

-## Fine-tuning your integrated development environment
+Finally, if you're just starting to learn and don't need to save any data or code, or use any non-standard packages, you can run a limited instance of JupyterLab (an IDE) in your browser window using *JupyterLite*.
+This will be slower than regular Python because all of the computation is done by your browser (eg Google Chrome), as opposed to by your computer directly.
+And, also because of how this magic is put together, only some packages are available.
+To use it, head to the [JupyterLite website](https://jupyterlite.readthedocs.io/en/latest/) and click on the link that says *Try it with JupyterLab!*.
+Once the page loads, select Pyolite Notebook.
+Note that if you have very high levels of security at your organisation, this website may be blocked from running.

+### Fine-tuning Visual Studio Code

 ```{note}
 If you just want to get on with some coding, you can skip this section.